23. Kea Security

 The TLS configuration parameters are:

-trust-anchorstring parameter specifies the name of a file or directory where the certification authority (CA) certificate of the other peer can be found.
-With OpenSSL the directory must include hash symbolic links.
-With Botan the directory is recursively searched for certificates.
+trust-anchor- this string parameter specifies the name of a file or directory where the certification authority (CA) certificate of the other peer can be found.
+With OpenSSL, the directory must include hash symbolic links.
+With Botan, the directory is recursively searched for certificates.

-key-filestring parameter specifies the private key of the end-entity certificate of the Kea instance being configured.
-The file must not be encrypted and it is highly recommended to restrict its access.
+key-file- this string parameter specifies the private key of the end-entity certificate of the Kea instance being configured.
+The file must not be encrypted; it is highly recommended to restrict its access.

 The three string parameters must be either all unspecified (TLS disabled) or all specified (TLS enabled).

 TLS is asymmetric: the authentication of the server by the client is mandatory but the authentication of the client by the server is optional.
-In TLS terms this means the server can require the client certificate or not so there is a server-specific TLS parameter.
+In TLS terms, this means the server may require the client certificate, or may not; there is a server-specific TLS parameter.

-cert-requiredboolean parameter allows a server to not require the client certificate.
-Its default value is true which means to require the client certificate and to authenticate the client.
-This flag has no meaning on the client side: the server always provides a certificate which is validated by the client.
+true, which means the client certificate is required and the client must be authenticated.
+This flag has no meaning on the client side; the server always provides a certificate which is validated by the client.

 Objects in files must be in the PEM format.
-Files can contain more than one certificate but this was not tested and is not supported.
+Files can contain more than one certificate, but this has not been tested and is not supported.